 In addition to the video tour, there is also a 24-hour live Bloom Cam, which shows the trees in bloom from several different angles around the clock.

 The National Park Service isn’t the only one who wants people to stay away from the Tidal Basin this year.
 On Sunday, chef Jose Andres, who owns several restaurants in D.C., tweeted that if visits to the park go down he will cook a “huge paella” for Washingtonians next year.

-In 2018, peak bloom happened on April 5.
-Two years ago, the flowers arrived a bit earlier on March 25 but were severely affected by a late frost in mid-March that killed off half the blossoms after they had started to bud.
+Peak bloom typically happens between the last week of March and the first week of April in Washington, D.C.
+In 2019, peak bloom happened on April 1, and on April 5 in 2018.
+Three years ago, the flowers arrived a bit earlier on March 25 but were severely affected by a late frost in mid-March that killed off half the blossoms after they had started to bud.

 The National Cherry Blossom Festival was supposed to take place between March 20 and April 12, but most of the events have been canceled to prevent the further spread of coronavirus.

 This article originally appeared online on March 6, 2019; it was updated on March 4, 2020, and again on March 22, 2020, to include current information.